ellisez/AutoBinding/auto_binding/README.md

 }
 ```

-> Similarly, it is required that data provision be defined separately from invocation (in the example, it is a direct
-> subordinate, but the actual invocation is usually across many levels),

-> `DataState` provides a code area for freely defining shared data compared to `ModelStatefulWidget`
+> Compared to `ModelStatefulWidget` and `ModelStatelessWidget`, `DataState` provides a code area for freely defining shared data.
-> and `ModelStatelessWidget`.

 ### DataStatelessWidget